Social learning theory: In addiction

 Addiction is related to the social learning theory as it emphasizes the role of social influences and reinforces the development and maintenance of addictive behaviors.
 The social learning theory suggests that people learn and adopt behaviors through observation, experience, and reinforcement from social interactions with others.
 In the case of addiction, individuals may learn and adopt substance use behaviors from peers, family members, or media exposure, and through positive reinforcement such as pleasure or relief from stress.
 Additionally, the social learning theory highlights the importance of social context in reinforcing addictive behaviors, as social situations and norms may influence the decision to engage in substance use.
 The social learning theory proposes that addiction is a learned behavior influenced by environmental and social factors.

-Viral challenges

-One modern-day example of the social learning theory in action is the phenomenon of "viral challenges" on social media.
-These challenges involve individuals performing a specific action or task, usually for the purpose of entertainment, and then sharing the video with their online community.
-According to Bandura's social learning theory, people learn new behaviors by observing and imitating the actions of others.
-In the case of viral challenges, individuals watch others perform a specific task and then "imitate" the behavior by completing the challenge themselves.

-For example, the ALS Ice Bucket Challenge, which went viral in the summer of 2014, involved people dumping a bucket of ice water over their heads to raise awareness for ALS (amyotrophic lateral sclerosis) and then challenging others to do the same.
-The challenge quickly spread across social media platforms, with celebrities and politicians also participating, and raised over $115 million for the ALS Association.

-Another example is the Kiki challenge, which took place on social media in the summer of 2018.
-The challenge involved people dancing to Drake's song "In My Feelings" alongside a moving car and sharing the video online.
-The challenge was initially started by Instagram user @theshiggyshow and quickly gained popularity across social media platforms.

-These examples demonstrate how the social learning theory can be applied to real-world phenomena, with individuals learning and imitating new behaviors through the observation of others on social media platforms.

 Criminology

 Social learning theory has been used to explain the emergence and maintenance of deviant behavior, especially aggression.
 Criminologists Ronald Akers and Robert Burgess integrated the principles of social learning theory and operant conditioning with Edwin Sutherland's differential association theory to create a comprehensive theory of criminal behavior.
 Burgess and Akers emphasized that criminal behavior is learned in both social and nonsocial situations through combinations of direct reinforcement, vicarious reinforcement, explicit instruction, and observation.
 Both the probability of being exposed to certain behaviors and the nature of the reinforcement are dependent on group norms.